dustinpfister/blog_posts/_posts/threejs-object3d.md

 The position property of Object3d can be used to set the center point of the object in a Scene.
 In the case that the Object is a child of another object it would be the position relative to the parent Object.

-## 2 - Rotation of an Object3d instance
+## 2 - Rotation and position properties of the Object3d class

 Another property of the Object3D base class that I use often is the rotation property.
 This property expects an instance of the Euler Class, Which is the Class used in three.js that has anything to do with a set of [Euler Angles](https://en.wikipedia.org/wiki/Euler_angles).
 So when creating or changing the values of a Euler class instance there are three angles that need to be given in the form of a radian value between 0 and Math.PI \* 2.
 The set method of a Euler class instance can be used to set the values of these angles by passing three angle values for the Euler instance.
 Another way to set the value of a Euler class instance is to use the copy method that will set the values of the Euler class instance from which the copy method is called to the given Euler Class instance.